alexratmanpl/rfmt-demo/README.md

 * Open `http://localhost:8081`

 ### Description ###
-Client/server application for demo purposes.
-An attempt to create an user friendly UI for big/nested data structures.
-UI is focused on presenting only most important information, served in chunks of data.
+Client/server demo application.
+An attempt to create user friendly UI for big/nested data structures (inspired by http://imagenet.stanford.edu/synset?wnid=n02486410).
+UI is focused on presenting only most important information.
+Data are being sent in chunks.

 ### Technology stack ###
 * React.js (client) 'unbundled' (used as JS modules) with Snowpack
 * Fastify (server)
 * MongoDB (database)
-* Typescript (type checking)
+* Typescript (client side - type checking)

 #### Why those technologies? ####
 All starts with data.
 MongoDB has been selected for huge possibilities with working on flat data structures (indexes, searching, easy inserting/deleting etc.).
 Fastify deliveres quick, simple and reliable solutions for creating simple and fast server side apps.
 React.js is a top tool for working with dynamic data on the client side.
 Typescript helps to maintain the app.

-#### Why not to use Typescript on the server side? ####
-Actually there's no reason not to do this - this has been done only for demo purposes.